43jcx/chenxijiang.github.io/_pages/about.md

 # 💬 Beyond research
 - I've always dreamed of directing a movie, and I came close (a little bit) to realizing that dream once.
 I wrote a script that Wuhan University recommended for the 2020 Walt Disney Scholarship Program.
 - Animals are our beloved friends.
 I participated in the "Life Care, Humanitarian Education" Charity Project, where I conducted a lecture for preschoolers on the importance of correctly treating and protecting small animals.
-Tips: I have two cute cats.
+PS: I have two cute cats.
 See the page icon!
 -

 <!-- # 💬 Invited Talks